 Full text is not in this repository.

 Findings – The process model developed in this paper has built upon the theory of knowledge transfer and the theory of communication.
 Knowledge transfer, per se, is not a mere transfer of knowledge.
 It involves different stages of knowledge transformation.
 Depending on the context of knowledge transfer, it can also be influenced by many factors; some positive and some negative.
 The developed model of knowledge transfer attempts to encapsulate all these issues in order to create a holistic framework.

-|Research Areas:||Business School > International Management and Innovation|
+|Research Areas:||A. > Business School > International Management and Innovation|

-|Deposited On:||02 Mar 2010 09:09|
+|Date Deposited:||02 Mar 2010 09:09|

 |Last Modified:||13 Oct 2016 14:17|